 - Databases always require fast access to system memory, so we use the shared_buffer function to access the database to read or write purposes.

-- We can allocate 25% memory to the shared_buffer of your system.
+- We can allocate 25% of memory to the shared_buffer of your system.

 - Shared_buffer accesses all background database servers and user processes to connect to the databases.

-- When multiple users access data to read or write purposes from the same database table at that result may differ.
+- The result may differ when multiple users access data to read or write purposes from the same database table.
 So to avoid mistakes or complicity of system memory.
 The solution to this problem is the shared_buffer

 - The shared_buffer has a very good throughout with existing